 Look at existing tattoos and designs, but don’t limit yourself to what is already available.
 Check not only the tattoo studio walls but also books, posters, stationery, stickers, and anything else you may find.

 4. Consider the desired placement of your tattoo.

 It’s crucial to consider where you want your tattoo to go on your body.
-Do you want it to appear daily or do you like it to be hidden the majority of the time?
-Consider your appearance—what you dress, how you wear your hair, and what you do.
+Do you want it to appear daily, or do you like it to be hidden the majority of the time?
+Consider your appearance—what you wear, how you wear your hair, and what you do.